Szentendre & Skanzen

-For the tourist who is looking for nostalgia, there are: shops, restaurants, trade signs, the ancient buildings of the Main Square, and the house ornaments.
-The Kovács Margit Museum is a tiny jewel-box.
-Its charming ceramic figures are visions of goodness, beauty and humanity.
+Szentendre is famous for its artistic and cultral life.
+More than 20 museums and galleries await the visitor.
+Everybody can easily choose which one to visit.
+Famous artists settled down and created their masterpieces here.
+The Kovács Margit Museum is a tiny gem among museums.
+Its charming ceramic figures are colourful visions of goodness, beauty and humanity.
 The works of the most talented artistic family of 19th century Hungary, Károly Ferenczy, his wife and his children, can be seen in the Ferenczy Museum.
 The Gallery of Szentendre in the former 18th century Serb merchant house and the Gallery of the Artists' Colony exhibit the works of the town's contemporary artists.
-The Marzipan Museum offers fantasies made of marzipan, while the Dobos Confectionery Museum introduces visitors to the real Dobos Cake.
+Recently opened Art Mill displays comprehensive art on different exhibitions.
 The ethnography of Pest County is shown in the House of Folk Art.
 Antiquities from the Roman town of Ulcisia Castra (1st to 4th centuries) can be seen in the Museum of Roman Stonework Remains.

-The open-air Ethnographic Museum (or Skanzen) has the largest ethnographic collection in Hungary with 340 buildings in 10 sections.
-Folk monuments worth preserving are transported here from all over the country.
-Demonstrations of folk handicrafts are held at the weekends and "notable days" of Hungarian folk culture are celebrated.
+The Open- Air Ethnographic Museum (or Skanzen) is located a little outside the city, it has the largest ethnographic collection in Hungary with 340 buildings in 10 sections.
+Folk monuments are transported here from all over the country, for preservation.
+Demonstrations of folk handicrafts are held at the weekends and "calendar dates" of Hungarian folk culture are celebrated.

 How to get to Szentendre: by suburban railway from Batthány Square to the end station Szentendre (please check, because not all trains run the entire route to Szentendre) or by regular boat operated by Mahart from Vigadó Square, 5th district or private water taxi operated by Dunarama.